Watts-Lab/task-mapping/Wason’s Selection Task.md

 (1) D(3), 3(K), B(5), 7(D)
 (2) 3(D), K(3), 5(B), D(7)

-*Experiment 2 - The restricted Contingency programme*
+*Experiment 2 - The restricted contingency programme*

-Two conditional sentences were typed on separate cards similar to those used in Experiment I.
+Two conditional sentences were typed on separate cards similar to those used in Experiment 1:
 (1) “If there is a square on one side of the card, then there is a red scribble on the other side.”
 (2) “If there is a red scribble on one side of a card, then there is a square on the other side.”